Philodendron hederaceum vs micans [Differences & Similarities]

 Types of foliage

-The foliage of hederaceum is pale and slightly brownish.
-On the contrary, the foliage of micans is dark green with a velvety feel and purplish-red or, bronze color Edges.
+The foliage of philodendron hederaceum is pale green with slightly brownish edges.
+On the other hand, the foliage of micans is dark green with a velvety and soft feeling.
+The edge of mican’s foliage is also purplish-red or, bronze color edges.

 Nature of leaves